garrandall/popular-music-data/tracks/you-and--i-glee-cast.md

 Remember our first embrace
 That smile that was on your face
 The promises that we made
-Ooh, and now your love is my reward
+Oh, and now your love is my reward
 And I love you even more
 Than I ever did before